iboB/VSOpenFileFromDir/README.md

 # VSOpenFileFromDir

-A plugin for Visual Studio which allows to quickly open a file from a directory (typically the solution root directory).
+A plugin for Visual Studio which allows to quickly open a file from a directory (typically the solution root directory) by applying a filter.

 It works much like Visual Studio Code's Ctrl-P quick open functionality.